MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 To ensure you can test new updates to Office before deploying them to your entire organization, we recommend creating two deployment rings:

 - Pilot deployment ring: A small group of representative users who can pilot new features of Office.
 This ring will use Semi-Annual (Targeted) channel.
 The users should include people from different areas of the organization and their devices should include all your critical line-of-business applications, add-ins, and macros.
-This ring will receive updates six months ahead of the rest of your organization.
+This ring will receive feature updates four months ahead of the rest of your organization.

 - Broad deployment ring: The remaining users in your organization will be part of the broad deployment ring and will use the Semi-Annual Channel.

+With this approach, you can test new Office features in your environment, particularly with your hardware and device drivers.

 > [!NOTE]
 > **Best practice:** Create a pilot deployment ring of a small group of representative users and deploy the Semi-Annual Channel (Targeted) to them.
 Deploy the Semi-Annual Channel to the rest of your organization (the Broad Deployment Ring).
-This process ensures a six-month lead time for testing new Office updates before they're deployed to your entire organization.
+This process ensures a four-month lead time for testing new Office feature updates before they're deployed to your entire organization.

-## Step 5 - Choose what Office applications to deploy
+## Step 4 - Choose your Office applications, architectures, and languages
-[FROM BILL: combine some of these steps and have them as a single step--platform and channel.]

 You can deploy all the Office applications in Office 365 ProPlus or exlude some.
 Applications that are initially excluded can be added back later, just as aspplications that are initially included can be removed later.

-## Step 6 - Choose what architectures to deploy
-We recommend the 32-bit version of Office, because it helps prevent compatibility issues with most other applications, especially third-party add-ins.
-When self-installing, Office installs the 32-bit version automatically even if your computer is running 64-bit editions of Windows.
-You might want to install the 64-bit version of Office if you usually work with extra-large databases or worksheets or develop for the 64-bit platform.
+You can also choose the languages and architectures (32-bit or 64-bit) to install.

+We recommend identifying required languages in each region.
+You can deploy these languages directly as part of the first installation of Office.
+After you've deployed, you can install additional language accessory packs at any time:

+- Have your users download and install the language accessory packs that they need from the Office 365 portal (requires local administrator permissions).
+- Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

+For more details, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

-For more details, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/en-us/article/Choose-the-32-bit-or-64-bit-version-of-Office-CA3253E5-AC01-4242-8A64-B56111A6F32D).
+For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/en-us/article/Choose-the-32-bit-or-64-bit-version-of-Office-CA3253E5-AC01-4242-8A64-B56111A6F32D).

 > [!NOTE]
-> **Best practice:** Deploy the 32-bit version of Office in most cases.
-Separate architectures require separate deployment packages.
+> **Best practice:** For Office applications and architectures, define the packages based on your requirements.
+For languages, choose a small set  that are highly used throughout the region.
+You can deploy those directly, and then make additional languages available for user installation.

-## Step 7 - Choose whether to install Visio and Project alongisde Office
+## Step 5 - Choose whether to install Visio and Project alongisde Office
 [FROM BILL: Best practice is to strip these and use click-to-run versions of Project and Visio.]

 Note that Microsoft supports different versions of Project and Visio running alongside Office 365 ProPlus.
 Customers can use their existing Project and Visio MSI versions, or deploy the Click-to-Run versions that support traditional volume licensing and Office 365 licensing models.
 For details on deploying Visio and Project, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).